chanaiagwata/Quote-App/README.md

 * This project is open for improvement suggestions and interested parties can fork and pull request at any time.

 ## Setup Instructions
-* copy the url on arrow down
+* copy the url on arrow down,
-* Clone on your computer
+* Clone on your computer,
-* Go live or start your server
+* Go live or start your server.
 #### Note
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.